adham-turki/Hotel-Management-System/README.md

 - features: Additional features of the room.
 - Description:
 - The room resource manages the details of each room available in the hotel, including availability, type, pricing, and capacity.
+- API Endpoints:

+ - GET /rooms: Retrieve a list of rooms.
+ - GET /rooms/{id}: Retrieve a specific room by ID.
+ - POST /rooms: Create a new room.
+ - PUT /rooms/{id}: Update an existing room.
+ - DELETE /rooms/{id}: Delete a room.
 6. Reservation-Room
 - Table: reservation-room